whosonfirst/go-rasterzen/README.md

 ## Important

-It's way too soon.
-It works, kind of.
+This works... until it doesn't.
 I wouldn't be surprised if there are bugs.

 This package uses a two-pass process to convert a Nextzen vector tile to an SVG document with embedded CSS style information and then to convert that SVG